jlu-beep/jluVR/README.md

 ### 🧭 Controls

-Desktop: mouse orbit via OrbitControls.
+Desktop: Mouse controsl to orbit the scene via OrbitControls; drag with the mouse to move the camera around

 Mobile (HTTPS): DeviceOrientationControls rotates the camera with phone movement.